LOL-lab48/dirtcamadventure/tips.md

 ### 🦵 Squeeze the Tank
 When standing up or going over bumps, squeeze the petrol tank with your knees.
 This holds the bike steady and stops your arms from getting tired.
+### 💡 The Secret to Never Stalling

+Master the **Friction Zone**.
+- Don't just "let go" of the clutch.
+- Find the spot where the bike starts to "bite" and creep forward.
+- Hold it there for 3 seconds while giving it gas.
+- **Result:** Perfect, smooth takeoffs every time.